Institute for Media and Communication Policy: Benefactors

 The institute is financially supported by various media organizations including ARD, ZDF, RTL, Sky Germany, Axel Springer AG, the publishing groups Verlagsgruppe Georg von Holtzbrinck, Der Spiegel and the Medienboard Berlin-Brandenburg (the regional Berlin Media and Film funding organization) among others.

 The Institute’s scientific advisory council consists of 25 reputable scholars, all of whom gained recognition in the field through media and communication policy-related publications.

 Lutz Hachmeister, a journalist and media scholar, is the founding director of the Institute.
 The institute has been established as a non-profit, limited liability company (gGmbH) operates independently, and has no political, party, or economic ties.

 Functions

 According to its mission statement the IfM is “a forum for the media industry, research into communication and current politics”.
 It aims to offer “concrete models and options for the solution of mediapolitical challenges” as well as a framework for discussing these with representatives from the political sphere.
 Its aim is to gain recognition for the economic and public relevance as well as the strategic significance of media policies in modern politics.

-The principal task of the Institute is the continuous maintenance of an online media industry database (print-, radio-, TV- and online-media) compiling, amongst other, an annual ranking of the world’s most influential and successful media companies.
+The principal task of the Institute is the continuous maintenance of an online media industry database (print-, radio-, TV- and online-media) compiling, amongst others, an annual ranking of the world’s most influential and successful media companies.